pyxem/pyxem/doc/using_pixelated_stem_class.rst

 Using the pixelated STEM class
 ==============================

-The :py:class:`~fpd_data_processing.pixelated_stem_class.PixelatedSTEM` class extends HyperSpy's Signal2D class, and makes heavy use of the lazy loading and ``map`` method to do lazy processing.
+The :py:class:`~pixstem.pixelated_stem_class.PixelatedSTEM` class extends HyperSpy's Signal2D class, and makes heavy use of the lazy loading and ``map`` method to do lazy processing.

 Visualizing the data